MKovacik/Simulator2/README.md

 2. **Progressive Narrowing**: As the conversation continues, the agent narrows down to one best plan that matches all stated requirements.

-3. **Decision Point**: The Terminator Agent continuously evaluates if the customer has made a clear selection using strict criteria.
-It checks for question marks, explicit purchase language, and specific plan naming to ensure only genuine selections are detected.
+3. **Decision Point**: The Terminator Agent evaluates each customer message for plan selection using strict criteria.
+It first checks for question marks (immediate rejection if found), then looks for explicit purchase language and specific plan naming to ensure only genuine selections are detected.

 4. **Confirmation**: When a selection is detected, a personalized confirmation message is generated.